 The national benchmarking of this review has been completed and was returned to the trust on the 21st of October.
-We now have the opportunity to appeal the view of our compliance with the recommendations.
-The outcome is broadly supportive of our self assessment, however there two areas where we will request further review.
-The working group is currently reviewing the return and will return the appeal by 29th October 2021.
+We had the opportunity to appeal the view of our compliance with the recommendations.
+The outcome was supported and reflects the SFH self-assessment.
+Work continues to strength the areas rated as amber.

 The Board declaration form for NHS Resolution has now been submitted for 2020-21, awaiting review.
-This release has been delayed and is now due end of October 2021.
+This release has been delayed and is now due end of December 2021.
 The standards for 2021-22 have been released and the working group are supporting these actions.
-National push back has been raised around the reporting timeframes and it is anticipated that the revised version will be made available by the end of October.
+Again it is anticipated that due to the on-going pandemic and recent increased pressures that the reporting timeframes and requirements will be amended, this will be noted within subsequent papers.

-4. External reporting
+5. External reporting